hryer/hryer/README.md

 ## GM GUYS 👋 , I'm Harry 🦊
 I'm a Batman 🦇, I mean Software Engineer <br />
-Currently, I build Web3 Products for Indonesian startups.
+Currently, I build Products for Web3 startups.
 I actively study and research networks beyond EVM, which you can read [here](https://medium.com/hryer-dev). <br />
 I believe in Exponential Growth and Progress, Let's Meet or Talks !<br />

 ## 🤙 Have a questions or Hire me?
 Message me on: